 Definition and Impact of the Harlem Renaissance

-The Harlem Renaissance is defined as an era (1910s to 1930s) as well as a movement that was characterized by the explosive growth of distinctive ideas and artworks among the African American communities particularly in North.
-The scope and impact of the movement (known back then as the New Negro Movement) was far reaching, ranging from literature, painting and visual arts, sculpting, music, film making, science, social and political activism, and philosophy.
+The Harlem Renaissance is defined as an era (1910s to 1930s), as well as a movement, that was characterized by explosive growth of distinctive ideas and artworks among African American communities, particularly communities in the North.
+The scope and impact of the movement, known back then as the New Negro Movement, was far-reaching, including disciplines like from literature, painting and visual arts, sculpting, music, film making, science, social and political activism, and philosophy.

 Many of those young, energetic and skilled African Americans settled in places such as New York, Chicago, Boston, and Los Angeles.
 The prime spot of this spiritual and intellectual awakening was at Harlem, New York City.
 Hence the name, Harlem Renaissance.

-However, after close to a decade, the Harlem Renaissance sort of lost steam owing to a host of economic and political factors, including the biggest of them all – the Great Depression.
+However, after close to a decade, the Harlem Renaissance sort of lost steam due to a host of economic and political factors, including the biggest of them all – the Great Depression.

-Another very significant consequence of the Renaissance came in the form of reduced racial bias.
-This fall was perhaps due to the fact that the blacks decided to take matters into their own hands and do something for themselves.
+Another very significant consequence of the Harlem Renaissance came in the form of reduced racial bias.
+This social change was perhaps due to the fact that the blacks decided to take matters into their own hands and do something for themselves.
 Writers such as Langston Hughes were influenced by success stories of sociologist and school administrator Charles Spurgeon Johnson.

-Furthermore, blacks across the world got on board with the revival that sprung from Harlem, New York and made their own version wherever they found themselves.
-From the Caribbeans to Apartheid South Africa and to Paris and London, blacks took enormous inspiration from the success stories in Harlem.
+Furthermore, blacks across the world got on board with the social and intellectual revival that sprung from Harlem, New York, making their own version wherever they found themselves.
+From the Caribbean to Apartheid South Africa and to Paris and London, blacks took enormous inspiration from the success stories in Harlem.

-The artworks produced at the time laid the foundation of what we see today in pop culture and hip pop music.
-It had a long lasting impact on the entire nation and also far-reaching effects on the Civil Rights Movement of the 1960s.
+The artworks produced by African Americans at the time laid the foundation of what we see today in pop culture and hip pop music.
+The Harlem Renaissance also had a long-lasting impact on the entire nation and also far-reaching effects on the Civil Rights Movement of the 1960s.